Isengo1989/docs-1/resources/guidelines/documentation-guidelines/07-embedding-external-repositories.md

 ```

 Once the PR is merged, the production build will be triggered and the changes will be live on the Developer Portal.

+## Important Update

+As of PR [#22](https://github.com/shopware/developer-portal/pull/22), the command `watch:storefront` has been renamed to `watch:frontend`.
+Please update your local development environments if you have been using the `watch:storefront` command.
+Check if there are any scripts or tools that rely on the `watch:storefront` command and update the documentation for these if necessary.